cyshen11/cyshen11.github.io/_projects/sql-rag-app.md

 ## Step 2: Generating SQL query

-I developed the writer component [here](https://github.com/cyshen11/finance-chatbot/blob/main-sql-chatbot/components/writer.py){:target="\_blank"} to generate SQL query.
+I developed the writer component in [writer.py](https://github.com/cyshen11/finance-chatbot/blob/main-sql-chatbot/components/writer.py){:target="\_blank"} to generate SQL query.

 There are 2 functions, `init_llm` and `write_query`.
 There is 1 class `QueryOutput`.